Analysis | What Britain Is Targeting in a Post-Brexit City

 6. Could this hit Bank of England independence?

-At the heart of the debate about the call-in power is politicians’ attitudes to the Bank of England, which is the UK’s ultimate financial regulatory authority as well as the setter of interest rates.
-The BOE is having a difficult time.
+At the heart of the debate about the call-in power is politicians’ attitudes to the BOE, which is the UK’s ultimate financial regulatory authority as well as the setter of interest rates.
+The central bank is having a difficult time.
 There is rising criticism across government of its handling of inflation, which may escalate as cost-of-living problems intensify.
 Truss, the foreign secretary, has said she wants to revisit the BOE’s mandate and explore how to ensure policy makers meet their goal to keep inflation down, triggering debate about the central bank’s independence.

 7. What protection does the BOE have?